Rashmitha-4NI23EC032/Linear-Integrated-Circuits/Current_Mirror.md

 <b>Design the differential amplifier using the same design specification as experiment 3(differential amplifier).
 Perform DC, Transient, AC analysis for this.</b> <br>

 ![Image](https://github.com/user-attachments/assets/7b197f26-3a70-479d-8e32-ee017eaa928e)

 **DC Analysis**

 ![Image](https://github.com/user-attachments/assets/7833efce-2fe1-42f1-9aa8-cca3333b25be)

 **Transient Analysis**

 ![Image](https://github.com/user-attachments/assets/7a7e4b76-1c6a-4f2c-9185-b767e4045f97)

 **AC Analysis**

 ![Image](https://github.com/user-attachments/assets/0e8cc948-4f91-45b8-8eef-55613092c065)

 The gain of the circuit is 30.977dB.
 <br>BandWdith is 187.35MHz - 1Hz = 186.35MHz

+## Inference

+<br> 1.Current mirrors copy a reference current accurately, making them useful in many electronic circuits.</br>
+<br> 2.Changes in manufacturing, power supply, or temperature can affect performance, but using a stable reference current helps reduce these effects.</br>
+<br> 3.NMOS current mirrors work faster, while PMOS current mirrors provide better stability and accuracy.</br>
+<br> 4.Small errors occur due to transistor properties, but using longer transistors or special designs can fix this.</br>
+<br> 5.Larger transistor sizes improve accuracy, but they also take up more space on the chip.</br>
+<br> 6.DC analysis confirms the circuit is working correctly, with the mirrored current closely matching the expected values.</br>
+<br> 7.AC analysis shows the circuit has a high gain and wide frequency range, making it good for high-speed applications.</br>
+<br> 8.Transient analysis proves that the circuit responds well to changing signals, meaning it works reliably in real-world use.</br>
+<br> 9.Using current mirrors in amplifiers gives high gain (~31 dB) and wide bandwidth (~186 MHz), which is great for precise signal processing.</br>
+<br> 10.Choosing the right transistor size and reference current is important to get the best balance between power, accuracy, and performance.</br>